 There's another big difference that comes with these loans: The average mortgage interest rate on a 15-year loan is smaller than it is on a 30-year loan.
-According to Freddie Mac, the average interest rate on a 15-year fixed-rate mortgage loan stood at 4.01 percent in late December 2018.
-The average rate on a 30-year fixed-rate mortgage loan stood at 4.55 percent during the same period.
-Both rates are moderately above what they were in the prior year, and still historically attractive.
-However, you'll note the rate on the 15-year loan is much lower than the 30-year rate.
+According to Mortgage News Daily, the average interest rate on a 15-year fixed-rate mortgage loan stood at 2.35 percent in December 2020.
+The average rate on a 30-year fixed-rate mortgage loan stood at 2.79 percent during the same period.
+Both rates are more than a point lower than what they were in the prior year, and still historically attractive.
+However, you'll note the rate on the 15-year loan is lower than the 30-year rate.

 Does that mean that a 15-year fixed-rate loan is the best financial choice?
 Not necessarily.

 The main benefit of a 15-year mortgage loan is that you will pay far less in interest during the life of the mortgage.
 That can save you hundreds of thousands of dollars if you pay off your loan.

 For example, if you take out a 30-year fixed-rate $200,000 mortgage with an interest rate of 2.79 percent, you will pay $95,560 during the life of your loan in interest.
 If you take out the same loan at the same rate but for a period of just 15 years, you will pay only $44,980 in interest over the life of the loan.

 That is a saving of $50,580 if you would have taken out the 15-year fixed-rate loan.